BehroozB/honesthash.js/README.md

-# Honesthash.js
+# honesthash.js

-Fast, secure, salted and short unique hash in Javascript and Node.js
+Fast, secure, salted and short unique hash for Node.js

 .

 .

-## Problems with standard hashes
+## Solves problems of conventional hashing

+ - Hash is too slow or too fast
+   - Honesthash has optional speed
- - Hashes are too long, they must be short
+ - Modern hashes (SHA2-512) hashes are too long
+   - Honesthash is always long only 40 characters long
- - Hashes do hash only once
+ - Hashes normally hash only once
- - Hashing time must be optional
+   - Honesthash has optional loop
  - Hashing must work client-side
+   - Honesthash is going to be implemented also for client (august 2014)
- - Hashing only with hashes for-now without collisions
+ - Hashes has known collisions
- - Hash must be deployed CDN
+   - Honesthash uses SHA3 512 and RIPE160
  - Hash must be extremely fast if necessary
+   - Honesthash needs only 4ms (see _benchmark.md)
- - Hash must be open
+ - Hash must be open source
+   - Security != Secret, and never will be!

 .